 the ones that make you crazy

 Have you ever been with someone who just makes you feel crazy?
-I mean before, you felt no crazier than the normal amount, but now you’re like totally cray-cray?
+I mean before, you felt no crazier than the normal amount, but now you’re like totally nuts?
 In the embarrassing, can’t-take-that-crazy-talk-back kind of way, or the I-immediately-regret-what-I-just-did-right-there-but-I-swear-to-you-I-have-no-control-over-my-actions-around-you kind of way?
 Every emotion is so intense: the love, the hate, the adoration, the jealousy.
 You know just how to get under each other’s skin, just which buttons to push at the right/wrong time.
 You fight like crazy but love even harder and you are totally convinced all of it is intimate passion, and other people simply can’t understand.
 But then it turns unhealthy and toxic and maybe takes a weird spiral out of control and things happen.
 You do things you didn’t know you were capable of and say things you wish never crossed your mind.
 The good times are awesome, and the bad times are heartbreakingly bad.
 This crazy…not a good look for me.

 the ones that make you fat